Bat Bugs vs. Bed Bugs

 What Are the Differences Between Bed Bugs and Bat Bugs?

-• Bat bugs and bed bugs are strikingly similar in appearance, with the exception that fringe hairs along the body and close to the bat bug head are longer than bed bugs.
-Another noticeable difference, bat bugs do not stay close to people like bed bugs, but will return to elevated voids and cracks and crevices.
+• Bat bugs and bed bugs are strikingly similar in appearance, with the exception that fringe hairs along the body and close to the bat bug head are longer than bed bugs'.
+Another noticeable difference is that bat bugs do not stay close to people like bed bugs but will return to elevated voids, cracks, and crevices.
 These areas are often adjacent to where current or previous bat colonies roost.

 Can Bat Bugs Survive on People

-• Bat bugs may live up to one year on people blood, but cannot reproduce leading to eventual decrease in population.
+• Bat bugs may live up to one year in people's blood, but they cannot reproduce, leading to an eventual decrease in population.

 How to Prevent Bat Bugs From Invading

-• To prevent bat bugs in your home, you will need to apply Supreme IT to deter food sources for bats and seal cracks and crevices and voids with caulk and copper mesh.
+• To prevent bat bugs in your home, you will need to apply Supreme IT to deter food sources for bats and seal cracks, crevices, and voids with caulk and copper mesh.

 Questions and Answers